 | Maxim Claes

-Glove care is often one of the most overlooked parts of boxing, however taking some extra time to ensure your boxing gloves have been properly cleaned will eliminate the risk of skin infections and irritation.
+Glove care is often one of the most overlooked parts of boxing, however taking some extra time to clean boxing gloves will eliminate the risk of skin infections and irritation.

 Dirty boxing gloves can quickly become a breeding ground for bacteria and germs due to the build up of sweat, which is why it’s important to thoroughly clean your boxing gloves after every use.